All Episodes

 We're just hours away from it.

-Uh tomorrow, by the way, we'll have a best of rush show for Christmas Eve.
+Tomorrow, by the way, we'll have a best of rush show for Christmas Eve.

 Breaking news.

-Uh Balloon Boy.
+Balloon Boy.

-You remember this story.
+You remember this story?

-These guys got uh everybody uh whipped up about this cute little boy, and uh the media uh cameras chased him as he uh soared across the land, and then the hot air balloon uh came down to earth and they discovered it was entirely empty.
+These guys got everybody whipped up about this cute little boy, and the media cameras chased him as he soared across the land.

 Oh no, wait, that's the Barack Obama story.

-Uh they've just got, I think, four years, something like that.
+They've just got, I think, four years, something like that.

 I had my usual nightmare trip down here to New York to do this show.

-It's always it's always uh terrible.
+It's always terrible.

 But this time I got to the airport, my little local airport, and I'm sitting there at the gate.